Scuff X Eggshell Review

 Coverage Grade: 10 out of 10

 For most people, painting is not at the top of their list of fun things to do.
-Therefore, having a paint that is easy to work should go into the equation of which paint to buy.
+Therefore, having a paint that is easy to deal with should go into the decision of which paint to choose.

 The easier a paint is to apply, the more productive the painter will be.

-I had no problem brushing 28″-32″ with one generous dip of the brush.
-Anything less than 24-28″ I would have given it a lower grade.
+I had no problem brushing 28-32 inches with one generous dip of the brush.
+Anything less than 24-28 inches, I would have given it a lower grade.
 In addition to it being cooperative to brush, it also rolled very nicely.
 Using a 1/2″ nap roller, the paint rolled easily, and I had no issues with paint dripping off the roller or splattering.

 Washability of Scuff X Eggshell

-Six different were applied on the wall products on the wall to test for washability and durability.
+Six different stains were applied on the wall to test for washability and durability.

 - Red wine

-All products were removed easily except the crayon.
-The crayon eventually came off but it required quite a bit of effort.
+All products were removed easily, except for the crayon.
+The crayon eventually came off, but it required quite a bit of effort.

 The Durability of Scuff X Eggshell

-Not only was the Scuff X able to handle the Krud Kutter and remove the stains, but when the wall dried, there was no evidence of cleaning.
+Not only was the Scuff X able to handle the Krud Kutter when removing the stains, but when the wall dried, there was no evidence of cleaning.
 With many paints, burnishing of the walls can occur.
 This eggshell paint showed no burnishing or damage from the cleaning.

-Rarely do eggshell paints touch- up.
-Instead of blending in, eggshell paints get more reflective (shiner) with each additional coat.
+Rarely do eggshell paints touch- up well.
+Instead of blending in, eggshell paints get more reflective (shinier) with each additional coat.

 Therefore, if a paint does not touch-up, then it would be necessary to paint the entire wall as opposed to a small area.

-Scuff X eggshell also got shiner in the areas where it received a 3rd coat.
+Scuff X eggshell also got shinier in the areas where it received a 3rd coat.

 Ben Moore Scuff X has a very smooth finish.
-It feels like it has a hard shell coating over top of it, and that probably what makes it scuff resistant.
+It feels like it has a hard shell coating over the top of it, and that is probably what makes it scuff resistant.